JasonInRVA/KubotaBX-Cluster/docs/CONOPS.md

   * **Low Oil Pressure:** The red oil can icon flashes brightly at 2 Hz to indicate a critical warning.
   * **Low Battery Voltage:** The battery indicator icon, normally gray, turns a steady, bright red to indicate a charging system fault.
   * **High Coolant Temperature:** As the temperature gauge needle enters the upper 15% of its range (the red zone), the numerical temperature readout turns bright red.
+  * **Low Fuel Level:** As the fuel level reaches the lower 10% of its range (the red zone), the numberical fuel readout turns bright red.
+If the level reaches 5%, the analog fuel gauge flashes at 1 Hz.

 ### 4.5 Scenario 5: System Shutdown (Key Off)
 * **Trigger:** Operator turns the tractor key to the "OFF" position.